ckormanyos/pi-crunch-metal/README.md

 Computation progress can be displayed on either the console (for PC systems) or on a simple industry-standard LCD character display.

+# Software Details

+Pi is computed with a quadratically converging Gauss arithmetic geometric mean iteration.
+Memory management uses a custom C++ allocator that manages memory slots aligned to the size of the limb-storage of the individual multiprecision type.

+Multiplication is the hot-spot of this program and the multiprecision implemntation uses a combination of school multiplication for low precision, switching directly over to an FFT multiplication scheme for higher precision.
+Intermediate advanced multiplication schemes such as Karatsuba and Toom-Cook are not implemented at the moment.

+The microcontroller boots and performs static initialization via self-written startup code.

+Compact code size is in focus and the entire project fits within about 30k of program code, with slight variations depending on the target system selected.
+The calculation does, however, require ample RAM of about 16 Mbyte.

 # Prototype Project

 This repo features a fully-worked-out pi-crunch-metal prototype example project